1tamar/MiniAgentPlatform/README.md

     },
     "tenant_c": {
         "name": "tenant_c",
-        "request_limit": 5,
+        "request_limit": 2,
         "limit_window": timedelta(minutes=1),
         "count_requests": 0,
         "last_reset": datetime.utcnow()
     }
 }
 ```
-Include the API key in the `X-API-Key` header for all requests:
+Include the API key in the `X-API-Key: tenant_a` header for all requests:

 ---